 * Final Evaluation form, to be completed by the supervisor, and signed by both the supervisor and student, and submitted to the Blackboard assignment dropbox.

-* Successfully complete the final online portfolio.
+* Successfully complete the practicum paper.

 While working for the sponsor, a student is expected to adhere to the organization’s policies.
 If the sponsoring organization has just cause for terminating a student’s practicum (tardiness, unauthorized use of office equipment, inability to complete assigned work and so forth), it may do so.
 Should this happen, the student will receive a failing grade for their practicum (JOUR 777).